-Assessment prepared by: Signature: Is this the first NEM assessment for this p ncy?
-Yes No Has the NEM named above taken part in sessme ent?
+Assessment prepared by: Signature: Is this the first NEM assessment for t this p regnar ncy?
+Yes No Has the NEM named above taken pa this as sessme ent?
 Yes No 1 - Movement and Posture Yes No N/A Control Measures Does the job involve awkward twis or stretching sting Does the woman have to stand periods of, for example more than three hours without a break?
 Does she have to sit for periods of n than two-three hours? nore Are there space restrictions example, working behind a desk)?
 If yes, will these cause more restrictions movement as the pregnancy development.
 2 - Manual Handling Yes No N/A Control Measures Does the job involve twisting, stoo or stretching to lift objects? ping Does the job involve the lifting, pust or pulling of heavy loads? hing